recvfrom/clamav-faq/faq/faq-misc.md

 ### Why is my legitimate HTML newsletter/email detected by ClamAV as Phishing.Heuristics.Email.SpoofedDomain?

-If it contains links in the form of href="http://yourdomain.example.tld"&gt; otherdomain.tld, where ProtectedDomain doesn't belong to you and is listed in ClamAV database (like amazon.com, ebay.com, ...) then ClamAV detects it as a phishing attempt.
+If it contains links in the form of `href="http://yourdomain.example.tld"&gt; otherdomain.tld`, where `otherdomain.tld` (ProtectedDomain) doesn't belong to you and is listed in ClamAV database (like amazon.com, ebay.com, ...) then ClamAV detects it as a phishing attempt.

 ### My legitimate emails from yourdomain.tld are detected as Phishing.Heuristics.Email.SpoofedDomain

-Please [submit a sample](https://www.clamav.net/reports/fp), marking it as a false positive, phishing.
+Please [submit a sample](submit), marking it as a false positive, phishing.
 If it's really a false positive, we will add a whitelist entry for it.

 ### Can I convert the new database format to the old one?